Dear Members,

 establish a system or plan for collecting back the plastic waste generated due to their

 products.
-As per rules NFL has to register with Central Pollution Control Board (CPCB) and
+As per rules, NFL has to register with Central Pollution Control Board (CPCB)

 obligation as mentioned in the rule.